The Nutty Professor (1963 film): Home media

 The Nutty Professor was released on DVD in October 2000.
 In October 2004, a "Special Edition" was released including an audio commentary by Lewis and Steve Lawrence, a documentary and a short feature.
 In the commentary, Lewis discusses aspects of production, including his creating a real-time, on-camera monitor, which subsequently became standard in the film industry, known as video assist.
 He mentions that he recut the film for his own home viewing.
 He also identifies scenes that he would have liked to redo; for example, making the professor's watch sound tinny.

 The DVD of the film contains a long deleted scene in which Kelp's love interest is portrayed as a sultry siren whose choreographed, jaw-dropping entrance to the Purple Pit, accompanied by jazz music, contrasts with the final edit in which she is portrayed as smart but fairly unassuming.

 The Nutty Professor received a "50th anniversary" Blu-ray release in June 2014 as an "Ultimate Collector's Edition" set.
-This release included all the bonus features from the previous DVD release, a new documentary short, Jerry Lewis: No Apologies, and three additional Jerry Lewis films on DVD.
+This release included all the bonus features from the previous DVD release, a new documentary short, Jerry Lewis: No Apologies, and two additional Jerry Lewis films on DVD.
 A disc-only release followed in September 2014.

-Sequel
+Remake

-Lewis had for decades talked about doing a sequel and eventually settled for the 1996 remake starring Eddie Murphy, for which Lewis was credited as a producer.
+Lewis had for decades talked about doing a sequel and eventually settled for the 1996 remake starring Eddie Murphy, for which Lewis was credited as an executive producer.
 The 1996 version did produce a sequel of its own, Nutty Professor II: The Klumps.

+Animated sequel

 An animated direct-to-DVD sequel, also titled The Nutty Professor, featured the voices of Lewis and Drake Bell and was released on November 25, 2008.
 Directed by Paul Taylor, the film involves Julius Kelp's teenage grandson Harold discovering his grandfather's secret formula and unleashing his own alter ego.